MikusR/social-publishing-platform/README.md

 ### Post Creation and Management:

+- [ ] Posts
+    - [X] Users should be able to Create their own posts.
+    - [ ] Users should be able to Read their own posts.
+    - [ ] Users should be able to Update their own posts.
-- [ ] Users should be able to Create, Read, Update, and Delete their own posts.
+    - [ ] Users should be able to Delete their own posts.
 - [ ] Each post should include:
-    - [ ] Title
+    - [X] Title
-    - [ ] Content (text body)
+    - [X] Content (text body)
-    - [ ] Creation Date and Time
+    - [X] Creation Date and Time
-    - [ ] The Author’s Name (auto-assigned based on the logged-in user).
+    - [X] The Author’s Name (auto-assigned based on the logged-in user).
-    - [ ] Posts must be assigned to one or more predefined categories (many-to-many relationship).
+    - [X] Posts must be assigned to one or more predefined categories (many-to-many relationship).
 For example, categories might include "Technology," "Health," or "Lifestyle."
 - [ ] Only the author of a post can edit or delete their own post.